 The Godox V850II has the shortest recycle time of 1.5 seconds while the Canon Speedlite 430EX III-RT and Yongnuo YN560 IV have recycle speeds of about 3 seconds.

-The flash you buy has to be compatible with a range of cameras.
+The flash you buy has to be compatible with the brand of camera you have.
 This is especially important if you use different cameras for your real estate photography.
 If you already have a camera and are just looking for a new flash, make sure that you buy one that works well with that camera.

 We found the Yongnuo YN560 IV to be the most compatible since it can be used with cameras from such brands as Nikon, Canon, Panasonic, Fujifilm, and Pentax.